2nd Year

 • The transition from silent cinema to sound

-• Hollywood and the "studio system": birth of "genres"
+• Hollywood and the “studio system”: creation of “genres”

-• Italian Neorealism: Luchino Visconti, Roberto Rossellini and Vittorio De Sica
+• Italian Neorealism: Luchino Visconti, Roberto Rossellini, and Vittorio De Sica

-• The introspective cinema: Ingmar Bergman, Michelangelo Antonioni
+• Introspective cinema: Ingmar Bergman, Michelangelo Antonioni

 • The French Nouvelle Vague: François Truffaut, Alain Resnais, Jean-Luc Godard

-DRAMMATURGY AND TEXTUAL ANALYSIS
+DRAMATURGY AND TEXTUAL ANALYSIS

-- Characterisation of the physical appearance
+- Characterization of the physical aspect

-- Characterisation of the socio-cultural environment to which they belong
+- Characterization of the socio-cultural background

-- Psychological characterisation
+- Psychological characterization

 - Static definition: when it never changes within the plot

-- Dynamic definition: when it changes ideas, attitudes or situation
+- Dynamic definition: when it changes ideas, attitudes, or situation

 - Flat definition: when it is a stereotyped character

-- Character role: protagonist, antagonist, object, helper
+- Role of the character: protagonist, antagonist, object, helper

 • Forms of dramaturgy: from antiquity to the 20th century

-• Dramatic text composition techniques
+• Text composition techniques

 • Functions of the dramatic structure

-• Monologue and dialogue structure
+• Structure of the monologue and dialogue

 • Narratology